strongswan/davici/README.md

 ## Invoking commands ##

-Commands are client-initated exchanges including a request message sent by the client and a response message sent by the server.
+Commands are client-initiated exchanges including a request message sent by the client and a response message sent by the server.
 The ``davici_new_cmd()`` function creates a new and empty request message for a specific command, which then may be populated using the different functions provided by davici.

-Once the request is complete (and balanced), it may be queued for execution using ``davici_queue()``.
+Once the request is complete (and balanced in regards to sections/lists), it may be queued for execution using ``davici_queue()``.
 The provided user callback is invoked asynchronously once the server response is received or the exchange failed.
-If a valid response has been received, a non-negative error value is passed to the callback together with a response message.
+If a valid response has been received, a non-negative error value is passed to the callback together with the response message.
 An arbitrary number of requests may be queued, but they do get executed synchronized one by one on a single connection.

 Within the response callback the user may parse the response message using ``davici_parse()`` and associated functions.
 The function implements an iterative parser to process any kind of response message.

 ## Streaming command response ##

-Some commands in the VICI protocol use response streaming, that is, upon receiving a request start streaming individual event messages.
+Some commands in the VICI protocol use response streaming, that is, upon receiving a request the vici plugin starts sending related event messages.
 The end of the event stream is indicated by the response message matching the request.

 The ``davici_queue_streamed()`` function queues a request for streamed response processing.
 It takes an additional event callback that is invoked for each streamed response.
 The event callback is also invoked for the implicit event registration with a NULL response to indicate any registration error.

-In both the event callback and the command response callback the user may use ``davici_parse()`` to process messages.
-One may even use the same function for callback for both callbacks, but care must be taken to properly handle the registration/deregistration invocations properly.
+As with the command response callback the user may use ``davici_parse()`` to process messages in the event callback.
+One may even use the same callback function for both usages, but care must be taken to properly handle the registration/deregistration invocations properly.

 ## Event handling ##